Ballymaguigan: Roads

 Barrack Road (Section Two) runs from the middle of the Barrack Road to the beginning of the Ballymaguiagn Road.
 This road was formerly known as "Charley's Hill".

 Ballymaguigan Road almost runs parallel of the Barrack road.
 It begins just off the left hand side of the Shore Road and forms a cross-roads with the Lough road.
 The Ballymaguigan road finishes at the Gracefield road.

 The Waterfoot Road is actually two roads.
 It begins just off the left hand side of the Shore Road and forms a cross-roads with the (Lower) Waterfoot Road.
 The Waterfoot road finishes at the Gracefield road.

 O'Neill's Park is named for the housing development of the same name and is located on what is known locally as "The Island Hill".
 The entrance of this development is just off the Barrack road.
 The development consists of twenty six houses.

 Gracefield Road runs almost parallel to the Shore Road, and is known as "the Morvorians" after the local church and graveyard on the Ballymaguigan Road.
-In 2004 there were 4 new houses built on the Gracefield Road which have their own name; Riverside.